BroadSoft-Xtended/DeveloperPortalDocs/Hub/GettingStarted.md

 - Your app has to be publicly hosted for Hub to be able to work with it.
 - Your app must be hosted with https
-- The app name that you use in your code and in the hub Routes must match the name of the app that you create in the developer portal.
-(Note: all routes in the sample project have .../:appName/... in the route declaration.
-This is so your app can be flexible on the name.)

 ## Steps